aws/deep-learning-containers/available_images.md

 Once you've selected your desired Deep Learning Containers image, continue with one of the following tutorials:

--   To run training and inference on Deep Learning Containers for Amazon EC2 using MXNet, PyTorch, TensorFlow, and TensorFlow 2, see [Amazon EC2 Tutorials](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-ec2.html)
+-   To run training and inference on Deep Learning Containers for Amazon EC2 using PyTorch and TensorFlow, see [Amazon EC2 Tutorials](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-ec2.html)

--   To run training and inference on Deep Learning Containers for Amazon ECS using MXNet, PyTorch, and TensorFlow, see [Amazon ECS tutorials](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-ecs.html)
+-   To run training and inference on Deep Learning Containers for Amazon ECS using PyTorch and TensorFlow, see [Amazon ECS tutorials](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-ecs.html)

 -   Deep Learning Containers for Amazon EKS offer CPU, GPU, and distributed GPU-based training, as well as CPU and GPU-based inference.
-To run training and inference on Deep Learning Containers for Amazon EKS using MXNet, PyTorch, and TensorFlow, see [Amazon EKS Tutorials](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-eks.html)
+To run training and inference on Deep Learning Containers for Amazon EKS using PyTorch, and TensorFlow, see [Amazon EKS Tutorials](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-eks.html)

 -   For information on security in Deep Learning Containers, see [Security in AWS Deep Learning Containers](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/security.html)